Pain Management

 This is a straightforward procedure that is normally carried out if you have had a successful result from facet joint injections.
 Special needles are carefully placed under continuous fluoroscopy so that their tips lie exactly on the nerves that carry pain signals from the facet joints.
 Radiofrequency energy is then passed through the needles so that that tissue at the tip is heated to about 80 degrees C for about a minute.
 This coagulates and inactivates the nerves.

-Sacrolliac joint steroid injection
+Sacroiliac joint steroid injection

-In the first instance a solution of long-acting local anaesthetic, long acting anti-inflammatory steroid, and sometimes other pain modifying drugs is injected into one or both joints.
+In the first instance a solution of long-acting local anesthetic, long acting anti-inflammatory steroid, and sometimes other pain modifying drugs is injected into one or both joints.
 If this is successful the joint can then be denervated in a similar way to facet joint denervation.

 Selective nerve root block (SNRB) for diagnosis or pain management